bndes/trubudget-bndes/README.md

 * config.json - It contains parameters to be used as input of this integration script.
 Examples include: SAP URL, email configurations and name of other files.
 This file must exist, otherwise the program will stop with error in the beginning.
 * executionData.json - It contains parameters necessary to the current execution.
 For example, dates of which SAP data must be collected and last step executed without error.
 * arqSAP.json - It contains the data extracted from SAP - disbursements (LC to Amazon Fund).
 The only filters are the initial and final date.
 The integration script also stores a copy of each execution of this file by creating a file called arqSAPYYYYMMDDHHmm.json.
+* arqProjectID.txt - It contains the identifier of the SAP project in this integration - Amazon Fund.
+* arqTBitem.json - It contains the items to be saved on Trubudget.
+This file will be used when upload, grant and closing items.
+*